Store-bought chicken stock is expensive. So I’m going to teach you how to make your own in the easiest way possible: homemade crockpot chicken stock.

 Making your own chicken stock in the slow cooker allows you to save money, make boatloads of stock (okay, slight exaggeration there) and forgo the act of babysitting a boiling pot for the better part of the day.
 All good qualities in my book.

-Now you’re going to cut the onion in half, and slice the celery and carrots and place them in the crockpot.
+Step Two: Cut the onion in half, slice the celery and carrots and place them in the crockpot.
 When slicing keep this in mind: the smaller your pieces are, the harder they will be to fish out of the crockpot when straining.
 I suggest cutting them into larger chunks.

-Fill the slow cooker with enough water to cover the ingredients.
+Step Three: Fill the slow cooker with enough water to cover the ingredients.
 If you add more water, you’ll make more chicken stock (which is good).
-If you add less water, there’s a higher likelihood that it’ll gel (which is also good).
+If you add less water, there’s a higher likelihood that it will gel (which is also good).
 This is more of a personal preference.
 Just be sure to place enough water to at least cover the ingredients.

-Now that your crockpot chicken stock is thoroughly strained, transfer the stock into food storage containers or mason jars.
+Transfer the stock into food storage containers or mason jars.
 I freeze some of my stock in ice cube trays, then transfer to a freezer bag for easy access.
-One ice cube = 1 tbsp. so it’s easy to pop out a few for a recipe since they’re technically pre-measured.
+One ice cube = one tablespoon. so it’s easy to pop out a few for a recipe since they’re technically pre-measured.

 You can keep the stock in the fridge for three to four days.
 And in the freezer for about six months if stored properly.

 I’ve made both stovetop chicken stock and crockpot chicken stock.
 I definitely prefer this method because there’s zero hands-on activity involved in the actual cooking process.
 There’s no skimming, no watching, and no stirring.
 You can just plop the ingredients into the crockpot and get on with your day.
 And don’t worry, you definitely won’t be able to forget that it’s cooking because the lovely scent from the chicken stock will be the first thing you smell in the morning!

 What’s your preferred way of making homemade chicken stock?